hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 ```
 If you recall the chapter about [definition files](https://hsf-training.github.io/hsf-training-singularity-webpage/05-definition-files/index.html),
 this definition file will pull the official Ubuntu image from Dockerhub, and will install Python3.9.
-In addition, it copies `index.html` on `/tmp` **inside** the container.
+In addition, it copies `index.html` in `/tmp` **inside** the container.
 When the instance starts, commands specified on
 `%startscript` are executed.
-On this example, `http.server` will be executed serving a page in the port 8850 (you can
+On this example, `http.server` will be executed, serving a page in the port 8850 (you can
 use any other port if 8850 is busy with another service).

 Let's build an image from the definition.
 Remember that building images requires either superuser permissions or